eeroolli/Win-Android-Photo-Sync-with-SSH-and-Rsync/readme.md

 ## Use
 1. Start Termux on your phone.
 It automatically now runs the ssh deamon listeing for ssh connections.
-2. Start a WSL terminal on your computer and run the sync_android_photos.sh
+2. Start a WSL terminal on your computer and run the import_from_device_to_comp.sh